MatthieuMichon/hpu_fpga/README.md

 >
 > We assume that the user has already used a V80 board and knows its basic usage.<br>
 > We assume that the [flash](https://xilinx.github.io/AVED/latest/AVED%2BUpdating%2BFPT%2BImage%2Bin%2BFlash.html) has already been correctly programmed and the example design [is in partition 0](https://xilinx.github.io/AVED/latest/AVED%2BUpdating%2BDesign%2BPDI%2Bin%2BFlash.html)<br>
-> We recommend to use partition 1 for your freshly generated pdi.
+> We recommend to use partition 1 for your freshly generated pdi targeting the flash.
 This will enable you to fallback on partition 0 after a reboot.

 > [!WARNING]
 >
 > Note that we witnessed the following behavior: server reboot after loading of the V80 FPGA from OSPI.
 The PCIe device disappeared during the boot.<br>
 > If your machine **doesn't allow hot plug, your machine will reboot**.<br>
-> In this specific scenario, we suggest to program partition 0 in order to reboot your machine with the new pdi.<br>
+> In this specific scenario, we suggest to program partition 0 in order to reboot your machine with the new pdi or program using tandem PCIe.<br>
 >
 > In the case you corrupt the flash inadvertently, plug USB/JTAG and reprogram it.<br>
 > Use script ```cd versal && just rewrite_flash ``` or follow [AMD tutorial](https://xilinx.github.io/AVED/latest/AVED%2BUpdating%2BFPT%2BImage%2Bin%2BFlash.html).